AI Dreams

 Regardless of how we cope with it, the foundation of personal stability and well-being could erode if such a path is followed.
 The vulnerable and marginalised could find themselves further marginalised.
 Education, healthcare, and social services — all dependent on a stable living environment — could become increasingly elusive for those caught in this cycle of instability.
 With confidence in the tertiary education system falling, this isn't the most unrealistic scenario I can come up with.

 Now consider the urban landscapes we inhabit.
 How would cities grapple with a populace in constant flux?
-The infrastructure we rely upon — sanitation, transportation, public services — could buckle under the strain of such dynamic living patterns.
-However, they will be dismissed as the natural side effect of shifting trends, becoming features of the system.
-We’ll find a way to turn these struggles into new markets, allowing profit to continue to be made off our basic needs in new and exciting ways.
+The infrastructure we rely upon—sanitation, transportation, public services—could buckle under the strain of such dynamic living patterns.
+However, they will be dismissed as the natural side effect of shifting trends, becoming "features" of the system.
+We'll find a way to turn these struggles into new markets, allowing profit to continue to be made off our basic needs in new and exciting ways.

 Everything is a subscription

 A cultural shift slowly follows this phenomenon as well.
 Increasingly, it is considered moral and right to pay individually for what we consume, with sharing becoming less common.
 In the past, it was customary to pass game cartridges and books to friends to borrow.
-Now, we have to pay just to borrow a movie for two days.
+Now, we have to pay just to borrow a movie for 48 hours.
 This shift reflects a broader acceptance of the idea that each content or service has its price, reinforcing the subscription and DRM models as standard practice.
-It won’t be hard to further entrench the concept of ownership tied to individual identity, especially with the potential of Single Sign-On (SSO) and blockchain technologies.
+It won't be hard to further entrench the concept of ownership tied to individual identity, especially with the potential of Single Sign-On (SSO) and blockchain technologies.

-However, there remains an unexplored potential for generating novel subscription services.
+However, there remains an unexplored potential for generating new subscription services.
 Gradually introducing new offerings contributes to normalising the subscription concept.
 Over time, this could lead to a scenario where companies seamlessly integrate subscriptions into almost every facet of our lives.

-For instance, consider the trajectory of home automation and the Internet of Things (IoT).
+For instance, consider how home automation and the Internet of Things (IoT) are going.
 As household items evolve into interconnected entities equipped with advanced capabilities, subscription services could become intrinsic to their functionality.
 Imagine a scenario where your refrigerator ensures timely maintenance through a subscription service and offers personalised meal planning and grocery assistance.
-While some refrigerators on the market are already inching towards this notion, the potential extends even further.
+While some refrigerators on the market are already inching towards this notion, that doesn't mean they can't do more.
 Similarly, envision your car arriving with a subscription package that encompasses predictive maintenance, real-time traffic updates, and access to premium entertainment content.
-This reality is already emerging to some extent, but these practices are still met with some resistance, possibly only because we aren’t used to the idea yet.
+This reality is already emerging to some extent, but these practices are still met with some resistance, possibly only because we aren't used to the idea.
+Yet.

 Where's the sunshine?